isomerpages/moe-peihwaprespri/_learning-at-pei-hwa/English.md

 ### 3. Harnessing ICT in EL learning

 Learning is fun and engaging with the help of technology.
-At PHPPS, teachers harness ICT to facilitate learning and make English language learning an engaging experience.
+At PHPPS, teachers harness ICT to facilitate learning and make English language learning an engaging experience.&nbsp;

 In the recent SLS Design Challenge organized by MOE, PHPPS was awarded “Quality Lesson Design” Award.